-We talked to Marianne Tafani, founder of Core Connect, about online health and wellness training, and this is what she said about it.
+Marianne Tafani, founder of Core Connect tells us about its online health and wellness training.

 First of all, how are you and your family doing in these COVID-19 times?